isomerpages/mse-sggreenplan/_sgp30-framework/1-energy-reset.md

 [Transport](https://www.mot.gov.sg/news-centre/news/Detail/written-reply-by-minister-for-transport-ong-ye-kung-to-parliamentary-question-on-update-on-plan-to-provide-28-000-electric-vehicle-charging-points-by-2030/){:target="_blank"}
 - Our 2040 vision is to phase out internal combustion engine vehicles, and have all vehicles run on cleaner energy.
-- To support the growth of electric vehicles, we will more than double our EV charger targets—from 28,000 to 60,000 by 2030.
+- To support the growth of electric vehicles (EV), we will more than double our EV charger targets—from 28,000 to 60,000 by 2030.